FlorianRaith/SimpleSpigotEconomy/README.md

 Next you have to depend the Plugin in your plugin.yml:

     ...
-    depend: [MoneyMaker]
+    depend: [Economy]

 ### Using the API

-To get an instance of the API you have to call `MoneyMakerAPI.getService()`
+To get an instance of the API you have to call `Bukkit.getServicesManager().load(EconomyService.class)`

-    public class MMTestPlugin extends JavaPlugin {
+    public class EconomyTestPlugin extends JavaPlugin {

         @Override
         public void onEnable() {
-            MoneyMakerAPIService apiService = MoneyMakerAPI.getService();
+            EconomyService economyService = Bukkit.getServicesManager().load(EconomyService.class);
         }

     }